encukou/freezeyt/freezeyt_blog/meeting9.md

 *00hr:18mins*

 Petr started to reorganize tests on a separate branch because it was not to be done in one shot.
-In order not to loose the work done he commited it as WIP (work in progress) without pushing it.
+In order not to lose the work done he commited it as WIP (work in progress) without pushing it.
 To continue working on it checkout to the ```reorganize tests``` branch.

 ![Reorganize tests gitk --all](freezeyt/freezeyt_blog/images/git_checkout_reorganize.png)